trans-travel/trans-travel/us/ks.md

 state court thus far has agreed with the attorney general, overruling the Governor (as of July 10, 2023).

+Note that these laws while targeting trans people also place gender non-conforming cis women at risk of invasive questioning and state action.

 ## Medical Care

  * Trans medical care is legal for all ages